francescovisconti/francescovisconti.github.io/_posts/2026-09-22-emigration-electoral-issue.md

 different mechanisms: the people who leave were different voters, or the people who stay became angrier.

-We used individual-level survey data instead.
+Togther with my friend and colleague [Anna Kyriazi](https://www.unimi.it/it/ugov/person/anna-kyriazi) from the University of Milan, we used individual-level survey data instead.
 The source is an original survey fielded by Gallup in the summer of 2021 across fifteen European countries as part of the SOLID project, funded by an ERC Synergy Grant.
 Around 1,000 respondents per country.
-We restricted the analysis to the nine countries where emigration is actually a live concern: Greece, Hungary, Ireland, Italy, Latvia, Poland, Portugal, Romania and Spain.
+We restricted the analysis to the nine countries in the sample where emigration is actually a live concern: Greece, Hungary, Ireland, Italy, Latvia, Poland, Portugal, Romania and Spain.